matheger/matheger.github.io/_projects/1_bikeshare.md

 # Preamble

-This project is one of the suggested capstone projects that conclude the Coursera Google Data Analytics Certificate.
+This project is one of the suggested capstone projects that conclude the [Google Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).

 All data in this project was warehoused in a local [Microsoft SQL Server](https://www.microsoft.com/sql-server/) installation.
 Data transformation and analysis was carried out using [KNIME Analytics Platform](https://www.knime.com), a powerful and extensible open-source software for graphical data analysis and data science.
 Visualizations were created using [Tableau Public](https://www.tableau.com).